top of page

 Doctor of Philosophy: Media, Technology, and Society

-Member of the People Information and Technology Changing Health (PITCH) Lab and Personalized and Adaptive Technology for Health (NuPATH) Lab
+People Information and Technology Changing Health (PITCH) Lab Personalized and Adaptive Technology for Health (NuPATH) Lab

 2017-2018